Department of Accounting

 What awards are available for Accounting majors?

 A number of professional certifications are available to accounting graduates.
 The best known is the Certified Public Accountant (CPA) designation, which gives the holder a license to practice public accounting.
-The American Institute of CPAs offers the CPA exam year round (www.nasba.org).
-Most states require a period of work experience in addition to successful completion of the exam for an individual to become a CPA.
+The American Institute of CPAs offers the CPA exam throughout the year (www.nasba.org).
+Students may pursue the MBA Concentration in Accounting program at TSU to meet the 150-hour educational requirement for the CPA exam.

-The Certified Management Accountant (CMA) also requires successful completion of an exam and work experience for an individual to receive certification.
-The Institute of Management Accountants offers the CMA as well as the CFM (Certified Financial Manager) exam year round.
+The Certified Management Accountant (CMA) designation also requires successful completion of an exam and work experience for an individual to receive certification.
+The Institute of Management Accountants offers the CMA exam as well as the CFM (Certified Financial Manager) exam throughout the year.